dicepencilpaper/864-System/base.md

 | 6    | Strength      |
 | 7    | Tenacity      |
 | 8    | Player choice |

+### Creating a player character

+Let's create a player character using the random process.
+First, we will roll the ability ratings by rolling d864 7 times.

+* 10 - Average
+* 14 - High
+* 8 - Average
+* 8 - Average
+* 11 - Average
+* 10 - Average
+* 5 - Low

+Now we roll 1d8 to assign the ability ratings, starting from the first one:

+* Tenacity - Average
+* Dexterity - High
+* Agility - Average
+* Strength - Average
+* Awareness - Average
+* Endurance - Average
+* Acumen - Low

 ## Base mechanics
 All attempts at performing an action will be performed against a target number from 1 to 20.
 The higher the number, the more difficult the action is.